 Vineyard masters who are experimenting with music for their vines and grapes seem to be concentrated in Italy and France, and they’ve found that their vineyards respond best to Baroque music’s complex sound vibrations.
-So even though I’m pretty sure that none of these growers have checked out Cuban, Jazz or West African music, here are some selections of Baroque music preferences that incorporate many of the vibratory frequencies that plants seem to love.
+So even though few of these growers may have checked out Cuban, Jazz, Indian, Persian, or West African music – all waiting to be done! – here are some selections of Baroque music preferences that incorporate many of the vibratory frequencies that plants seem to love.

 2 thoughts on “Research That Suggests That Music & Sound Vibrations Can Stimulate Growth, Immunity, & Flowering In Cannabis”